Dating Before Marriage Statistics

 Sheena Holt

 Sheena Holt comes to DatingAdvice with a BA in English and creative writing.
-Sheena's work has appeared in numerous literary and culture publications, including Lithium Magazine.
-Her work as an editor and writer has taught her a lot about the ins-and-outs of dating in the 21st century.
+Sheena's work has appeared in numerous literary and culture publications, including Lithium Magazine and Bayou Magazine.
 As Managing Editor for DatingAdvice.com, she has interviewed hundreds of dating professionals and relationship experts.
 Sheena also enjoys writing long-form fiction in her spare time to keep her storytelling skills sharp.

 See full bio »